Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Performance Guarantees using the Proposed Recovery Procedure

 \subsection{Comparison with Recovery Guarantees of Existing Methods}

 We now compare the derived theoretical results with other performance guarantees derived for modulo sampling.
-One popular recovery procedure is the higher-order differences (HoD) approach developed in \cite{Bhandari:2021}.
-Performance guarantee for this algorithm under a bounded noise setting (e.g., quantization noise) has been analyzed in \cite[Theorem 6]{Bhandari:2021}.
-More precisely, they showed that for finite-energy bandlimited signals, the noisy unfolded samples can be recovered from noisy modulo samples up to an unknown additive constant, i.e.,
+A popular recovery procedure is the higher-order differences (HoD) approach developed in \cite{Bhandari:2021}.
+Performance guarantee for this algorithm under a bounded noise setting (e.g., quantization noise) was analyzed in \cite[Theorem 6]{Bhandari:2021}.
+More precisely, they showed that for finite-energy bandlimited signals, noisy unfolded samples can be recovered from noisy modulo samples up to an unknown additive constant, that is,

-where $p\in\mathbb{Z}$ is not known, if the sampling rate is at least $2^{\alpha}\pi e\times f_{\mathrm{Nyq}}$.
-Here, $\alpha\in\mathbb{N}$ is a parameter of the bounded noise and depends on both the maximum amplitude of the noise and the modulo threshold.
+where $p\in\mathbb{Z}$ is unknown, if the sampling rate is at least $2^{\alpha}\pi e\times f_{\mathrm{Nyq}}$.
+Here, $\alpha\in\mathbb{N}$ is a parameter of the bounded noise and depends on both the maximum amplitude of the noise and modulo threshold.
 In contrast, Theorem \ref{theorem:MSE_guarantee} only requires $\mathrm{OF} > 3$ under negligible spectral leakage.
 We also note that $\mathrm{OF} > 3$ closely resembles the OF requirement derived in \cite{Zhang:2024} to uniquely identify periodic bandlimited signals under the modulo-DFT sensing model.
-However, their model first applies DFT on the sampled signal prior to modulo operation.
+However, their model first applies DFT to the sampled signal prior to modulo operation.
 Moreover, the $\mathrm{OF} > 3$ result is equivalent to Itoh's condition \cite{Itoh:1982} and is reminiscent of the spatial oversampling requirement established for DoA estimation using MIMO arrays with modulo nonlinearities \cite{Fernandez-Menduina:2022}.

-A prediction-based approach \cite{Romanov:2019} showed that $\mathrm{OF}$ can be made arbitrarily close to unity in exchange for a significant increase in prediction filter length.
+A prediction-based approach \cite{Romanov:2019} showed that $\mathrm{OF}$ can be made arbitrarily close to unity in exchange for a significant increase in the prediction filter length.
 However, it was pointed out in \cite[Section III]{Romanov:2019} that their proposed approach \emph{``collapses in the presence of quantization noise"}.
-In contrast, our algorithm can work with finite quantization bits.
-Moreover, our proposed algorithm can work at a sampling rate arbitrarily close to the Nyquist rate for finite-energy bandlimited signals and sufficiently large window length $N$ by virtue of Proposition \ref{proposition:oversampling_req_gen}.
+In contrast, our algorithm can operate with finite quantization bits.
+Moreover, our proposed algorithm works at sampling rates arbitrarily close to the Nyquist rate for finite-energy bandlimited signals and a sufficiently large window length $N$ by virtue of Proposition \ref{proposition:oversampling_req_gen}.
 We also note that the $\mathrm{OF}$ requirement established in \cite{Fourier-Prony} for periodic bandlimited signals is